 As both Great Britain and Ireland are mainly agricultural countries, they do produce more than just the above—in fact, the variety of vegetables is too long to list here.

-As for the cooking method, it was a national joke that before the Sunday roast was placed in the oven the vegetables would be put on to boil.
-Thankfully those days have gone, and you will find in British food that most vegetables are now steamed, or have the minimum amount of cooking to keep their freshness and nutritional value.
+As for the cooking method, it was jokingly said that before the Sunday roast was placed in the oven, the vegetables would be put on to boil.
+Thankfully those days have gone, and you will find in British food that most vegetables are now steamed, or are prepared primarily to retain their freshness and nutritional value.
 Thank goodness for education.

 There Is No Decent Place to Dine

-It may have been true 30 years ago—British restaurants consisted of mainly steakhouses with the ubiquitous steak, chips, and onion rings—but thankfully those days are long gone.
+It may have been true 30 years ago—British restaurants mainly consisted of steakhouses offering the ubiquitous steak-chips-onion rings combination—but these days, things have changed.
 And it’s not just in London.
 Throughout the British Isles and Ireland great places to eat are found everywhere.
 Just make sure you look at reviews before you choose where to dine.

 There Are No Normal Meal Times